Diordany/factorio-ember-autopilot/README.md

 /ember-walkpos <x> <y>
 ```

-This agent does not use a pathfinding algorithm however, so it is possible that the agent gets stuck colliding with other objects.
-In that case, just run the **stop** command.
+This agent does not use a pathfinding algorithm.
+It stops whenever it's path is blocked.

 [cmd-walkpos](https://github.com/Diordany/factorio-ember-autopilot/assets/54911023/dbbb233f-3038-4a63-bcfc-60cab858f53f)